About

 Actuarial science

-We calibrate to the benchmarks an actuary would check first — risk scores, MLR, utilization, and trend.
+Calibrated to the benchmarks an actuary checks first: risk scores, MLR, utilization, and trend.

 Data science & analytics

-We design for the workflows the data will live in: risk models, backtests, and reproducible pipelines.
+Built for the workflows the data lives in: risk models, backtests, reproducible pipelines.

 Payer–provider ecosystem

-We know how claims actually move between plans and providers — coding, adjustments, lag, and benefit phases.
+Modeled on how claims actually move between plans and providers: coding, adjustments, lag, benefit phases.

 Value-based care

-We model the things VBC teams obsess over — attribution, episodes, and population risk over time.
+Covers what VBC teams work in: attribution, episodes, population risk over time.

 Healthcare operations